 - /ɛ̃/ sound: The mouth is slightly open and stretched horizontally, the tip of the tongue touches the front lower teeth.

 In addition, the letter -e is not pronounced.
 As for the sound /s/ affects the pronunciation of the letter -d.

-If you’d like to better understand the pronunciation difference between médecin and médical, watch the following video L’assimilation entre 2 consonnes l Prononciation française.
+If you’d like to better understand the pronunciation of the word médecin in French watch the following video L’assimilation entre 2 consonnes l Prononciation française.

 You’ll discover when consonants with different sounds impact the pronunciation.
 We call this in French “le phénomène d’assimilation”.

 The French language contains a large number of words that are difficult to pronounce.
-To learn the right pronunciation of French words check our article on the pronunciation of French words.
+To learn the right pronunciation of French words check our articles on the pronunciation of French words.

 Médecin is a useful word when learning French.
 In what follows, I’ll give you more vocabulary around doctors and healthcare in France.
 Boost your French language and learn words related to médecin in French.